piapip/jdict/README.md

 # **II.
 Homework** #
 ## Create a japanese notebook
 ### Description of the homework ###
 * Create a simple web app that can help user learn Japanese easier.
+(Nguyễn's idea)
 * The web app will have 4 main components.
     * Search button.
     * Random word button.